iiTzThoha/video-caption-agent/README.md

   video-caption-agent
 ```

-No API key needs to be passed at runtime — it's baked into the image at build time (see Requirements below).
+No API key needs to be passed at runtime, it's baked into the image at build time (see Requirements below).
 If you want to test with a different key without rebuilding, you can still override it:

 ```bash
 docker run --rm \